JIC-CSB/omero-ansible/README.md

 ## OMERO data storage

-This playbook has been designed to allow several OMERO server to point at the same root of a mounted file storage.
+This playbook has been designed to allow several OMERO servers to point at the same root of a mounted file storage.

 For example using the default variables with the Vagrant virtual machine